muniba-rahman/Hire-Loop/README.md

 Next you push the branch to the repository using the command `git push`.
 If the branch has not been set in the upstream then simply use the command: `git push --set-upstream origin <branch-name>`.

 ### Step 3
 Now to place a merge request, open the branch you are assigned, and click on the option of Contribute.
-And then select \
+And then select [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
-[Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 On the right, a panel is shown where you can select an Assignee.
 Assign your project lead, write some comments and press `Create Pull Request`.

 ## Project Structure

+- src
+  - index.js: here is where the entire project rendered
+  - App.js: here is where the app is initialized
+  - pages
+    - folder for each base (parent) page which then have child pages
+      - pages files as functional components
+      - a css file for styles
+  - components
+    - reuseable components folders
+      - functional component js file
+      - css file
+  - constants
+    - global constants such as styles
+  - images
+    - all image files to be used
+  - redux
+    - config file and redux toolkit slices in slice folder
+  - axios
+    - config file and services folder

+## Workflow

+### Step 1
+A task will be assigned to

 # Getting Started with Create React App